OlenaMikhailova/Thesis/README.md

   - `live_detection/` – Simple prototype for detecting fatigue.
   - `live_detection_with_image_segmentation/` – Advanced prototype using semantic segmentation with helper scripts and notebooks.
 - `requirements.txt` – Required Python packages.
-- `.gitmodules` – Configuration for the face_parsing submodule.
 ### Clone the Repository with Submodules
 ```bash
 git clone --recurse-submodules <REPO_URL>